calliope-project/calliope/doc/user/configuration_reference.rst

 Optional model-wide settings that have defaults set by Calliope (default values are shown here):

 .. code-block:: yaml

+   # Chooses the objective function
+   # If not set, defaults to the included cost minimization objective
+   objective:  'constraints.objective.objective_cost_minimization'

    startup_time: 12  # Length of startup period (hours)